 Consistent with national trends, NMCD Mental Health Services Bureau (MHSB) continues to experience increase in the number of inmates entering prison with serious mental illness diagnosed during the pretrial period in jails and/or the community.
 Approximately 20% of all inmates processed through the RDC at CNMCF and NMWCF have pre-existing psychiatric illness and enter the prison system already on psychotropic medication to treat these disorders.
 Female inmates are twice as likely (approximately 40%) to enter prison with pre-existing psychiatric disorders.
 The number of inmates needing mental health treatment climbs during the period of incarceration, and overall 1 in every 4 inmates (25%) in NMCD prisons is in treatment for serious mental illness on any given day.
-For example, in April of 2009, 23.7% of the NMCD inmate population was in treatment for mental health related conditions.
+For example, in May of 2010 about 1600 NMCD inmates were in treatment for mental health related conditions.